 Having a basic understanding of engine oil is a must for the professional and private pilot, here we can only scratch on the surface of a very interesting subject.

-Engine oil performs a number of functions in the engine: lubrication, cooling, cleaning, sealing, corrosion protection, noise reduction and propeller operation.
+Engine oil performs a number of functions in the engine: lubrication, cooling, cleaning, sealing, corrosion protection, noise reduction and propeller blade operation for constant speed models.
 The most important being lubrication.
 Without oil all moving parts of the engine would be in direct contact and wear out very rapidly.
 Oil forms a layer between the parts and reduces friction.

 Oil is said to be of a certain viscosity or grade.
 Multigrade oils are capable of keeping their specific viscosity under a wide temperature range, for example: -10°C to + 40°C, important during startup of the engine.
-Oil with higher grades are used at higher startup/ambient temperatures and not really usable in freezing arctic conditions where a synthetic multigrade like 0W or 5W would be best.
+Oil with higher grades are used at higher startup/ambient temperatures and not really usable in freezing polar or arctic conditions where a synthetic multigrade like 0W or 5W would be best.

 Aircraft engines used to use a single grade oil as a 80 grade (SAE40) or even a 100 grade (SAE50).
-Although multigrades (for summer and winter use) like 15W50 or 20W50 are more common these days.
+Although multigrade (for summer and winter use) like 15W50 or 20W50 are more common these days.
 Some diesel engines and more modern gasoline engines (Austro, Centurion, Wilksch, Rotax, Subaru) tend to use the 10W40 or 15W40 viscosity oils, where Rotax even recommends a motorbike oil as it contains additives for gears.
 Which is needed to lubricate the internal reduction gear box.

 Using the correct ashless dispersant oil keeps the interior of the engine clean if used continuously after the first hours of initial break-in.
 These oils contain specific additives which keep dirt suspended so that the oil filter can collect them.

 During the time the engine is running, oil is collecting combustion byproducts as: soot, coke produced by hot areas, blow-by gases add acids, water vapor and gasoline dilution from priming.
 All these products form their own composition as sludge, varnish and corrosive acids.
 Oil is capable to handle all of this without problem but it will need regular changes as the additives in new fresh oil are 'used up'.
-The aircraft maintenance program dictates how many hours can be flown before the oil and filter will need changing, usually every 50 or 100 hours or annually should you fly less.
+The aircraft maintenance program dictates how many hours can be flown before the oil and filter will need changing, it is usually every 50 or 100 hours or annually should you fly less.

-Thin oil films provide the necessary gas tight seals between piston rings and cylinder walls preventing gas blow-by.
-Lubricating oil on the valve train cushions the valves which open and closes at 20 times per second at 2400 RPM cruise power reducing this valve noise.
+The thin oil films provide the necessary gas tight seals between piston rings and cylinder walls preventing gas blow-by.
+Lubricating oil on the valve train cushions the valves which open and closes at 20 times per second at 2400 RPM cruise power reducing this valve noise.Written by EAI.